uncobruce/Structure-From-Wifi/README.md

 # Structure from WiFi (SfM)
-A novel algorithm for geometrically mapping an environment using WiFi.
+A novel method for geometrically mapping an environment using WiFi.
 This is a work in progress.

 ## Organization
 * k_visibility: contains programs for implementing the k-visibility algorithm.